A trailer a day keeps the Boogeyman away! The Man From Planet X (1951)

 “There’s a price tag on this woman… A big one!”

-But Bruner has fallen hard for night club singer Lili Marlowe played by the one and only Ida Lupino.
-She’s great as the unattainable women who’s been burned once before and is now wearing asbestos lipstick.
+But Bruner has fallen hard for nightclub singer Lili Marlowe, played by the one and only Ida Lupino.
+She’s great as the unattainable woman who’s been burned once before and is now wearing asbestos lipstick.
 Cal is just too swarthy and smitten with Lili and soon, they go up in smoke!.
-Lily has very high expectations for herself, and loves nice shiny things.
-And Cal wants to give her anything she wants, but refuses to live like Farnham on a cop’s salary, playing nice little suburban couple struggling to get by.
+Lily has very high expectations for herself and loves nice, shiny things.
+Cal wants to give her anything she wants but refuses to live like Farnham on a cop’s salary, playing a nice little suburban couple struggling to get by.

 “These are the Night Faces…living on the edge of evil and violence…making their own.”